mmiller04/C-Mod_Analysis/README.md

 To submit updates
 `source ~/.bashrc`

 Verify it is installed by doing `poetry --version`.
-It should say 1.8.3
+It should say 1.8.3 or 1.8.4

 1. Install repo